2010 United States House of Representatives elections in Missouri: District 3

 The 3rd district included Oakville and part of St. Louis.
 The district's population was 85 percent white and 9 percent black (see Race and ethnicity in the United States); 86 percent were high school graduates and 27 percent had received a bachelor's degree or higher.
 Its median income was $51,192.
 In the 2008 presidential election the district gave 60 percent of its vote to Democratic nominee Barack Obama and 39 percent to Republican nominee John McCain.
-In 2010 the district had a Cook Partisan Voting Index of D+7.

 Democrat Russ Carnahan, who took office in 2005, was the incumbent.
 Carnahan was re-elected in 2008 with 66 percent of the vote.
 In 2010 Carnahan's opponent in the general election was Republican nominee Ed Martin, a former chief of staff to Governor of Missouri Matt Blunt.
 Constitution Party nominee Nick Ivanovich and Libertarian Party nominee Steven Hedrick also ran.
 David Arnold and Edward Crim also sought the Democratic nomination.
 John Wayne Tucker and Rusty Wallace, a computer-aided design technician, also sought the Republican nomination.

 Carnahan raised $2,127,173 and spent $2,276,619.
 Martin raised $1,539,980 and spent $1,514,663.
 Arnold raised $907 and spent $904.
 Tucker raised $9,125 and spent $9,124.

 A poll of 400 likely voters, conducted by Ayres, McHenry & Associates on August 16, 17 and 20, 2010, found Carnahan leading with 54 percent to Martin's 38 percent, while 8 percent were undecided.
-In a poll of 1,089 registered voters, conducted on August 17, 2010 by We Ask America, found Carnahan leading with 48 percent to Martin's 39 percent, while 13 percent were undecided.
-Sabato's Crystal Ball rated the race as "Likely Democratic".
-In October 2010, The Cook Political Report rated the race as "Lean Democratic" and CQ Politics rated the race as "Likely Democratic".
-In November 2010 The Rothenberg Political Report rated the race as "Democrat Favored".
-Prior to the election FiveThirtyEights forecast gave Carnahan a 96 percent chance of winning and projected that he would receive 55 percent of the vote to Martin's 43 percent.
+In a poll of 1,089 registered voters, conducted on August 17, 2010, by We Ask America, found Carnahan leading with 48 percent to Martin's 39 percent, while 13 percent were undecided.

 On election day Carnahan was re-elected with 49 percent of the vote to Martin's 47 percent.
 Martin conceded on November 8.
 Carnahan unsuccessfully sought re-election in 2012.
 The same year Martin unsuccessfully ran for Missouri Attorney General.